panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 `input` is triggered every time you keypress into the input field.

-`change`, however is triggered only when you take the focus from the input field.
+`change`, however, is triggered only when you take the focus from the input field.
 Typing properly into the input field does not trigger `chnage`.

 ```vue {6}
 <script setup>